ManticoreGamesInc/platform-documentation/src/references/physics_objects.md

 The **Physics Object** is a [CoreObject](../api/coreobject.md) that has simulated physics to interact with gravity, players, and other objects.
 It also implements the [Damageable](../api/damageable.md) interface.
 This means it has properties, events, and functions for objects which can take damage and die.

 By default, a **Physics Object** placed into the **Hierarchy** is [networked](../reference/networking.md).
 This means all clients will see the same physics simulation on the object.
-Although this is essential in most games, networked objects are the most performance expensive type of objects.
-They should only be used if absolutely necessary to the gameplay.
+Although this is essential in most games, networked objects are the most performance-expensive type of object.
+They should only be used if necessary for the gameplay.

+!!! tip "Network Dormancy"
+    For more control on when a networked object should be replicated, consider using the [dormancy](../tutorials/network_dormancy.md) feature.
+This gives creators more control on when a networked object should be updated, which will make games more performant and utilize more networked behavior.

 A Physics Object's networking can be disabled and the object can be placed in a [Client Context](../api/contexts.md).
 This will cause the clients to see varying results when the object collides and simulates physics.
 It will also disable the object from receiving damage from networked weapons.
-Client-side physics are useful for visual effects similar to Debris Physics.
+Client-side physics is useful for visual effects similar to Debris Physics.

 !!! note
     Physics Objects come with a child **ClientContext** that has a mesh shape.
 This mesh shape is only visual and does not affect the physics or collision of the Physics Object.